utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 > If you are using the Postman web app, Postman recommends using the Postman Desktop Agent for the best experience.
 See [About the Postman Agent](/docs/getting-started/about-postman-agent/) for more information.

 For the Postman web app, you can use **Auto-select** to turn the Auto-Select agent on or off.
 Once you enable the option for Auto-select, Postman will automatically select the best agent for your requests.
-You can also manually select the agent for your requests: **Cloud Agent**, **Desktop Agent**, or **Browser Agent**.
+You can also manually select the Postman agent to use for your requests: **Cloud Agent**, **Desktop Agent**, or **Browser Agent**.
 See [Selecting a Postman Agent for requests](/docs/getting-started/about-postman-agent/#selecting-a-postman-agent-for-requests) for more information.

 Contact your IT team to establish what the procedure is for adding a new piece of software.
 This varies from organization to organization, however, the following points are common: